qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Algebraic effect can be simulated with free monad.
 Free monad can turn any functor into monad, but it internally just records computation and don't actually "execute".
 It can be "executed" by an external interpreter.

-### Don't always go too far on DSL
+### Don't always go too far on flexible config

 See also: [Configuration complexity clock](https://mikehadlow.blogspot.com/2012/05/configuration-complexity-clock.html)

 When you try to handle many different business requests, one solution is to create a flexible rules engine.
-Configuring the rules engine can handle all of the requests.
+Configuring the rules engine can handle all of the new requirements.

 However then a tradeoff become salient:

 - If the rules engine is high in abstraction level, doing a lot of predefined things under-the-hood, then: it will be unadaptive when a new requirement clashes with predefined behavior.
 [Simple interface = hardcoded defaults = less customizability](./About%20Code%20Reuse,%20Polymorphism%20and%20Abstraction#simple-interface--hardcoded-defaults--less-customizability).
 - If the rules engine is low in abstraction level, then doing things will require more configuration.
 It's not more convenient than just coding.
-It becomes a new DSL.
+It essentially becomes a new DSL.
 The new DSL is often worse than mainstream languages because:
   - The new DSL often has poor debug support.
   - The new DSL often has no IDE support.
   - No existing libraries ecosystem.
 Need to reinvent wheel.
   - The new DSL is often less battle-tested and more buggy.

-DSL are useful when it's high in abstraction level, and new requirements mostly follow the abstration.
+DSL are useful when:

+- It's high in abstraction level.
+It can work by some simple straightforward configurations.
+- New requirements mostly follow the abstration.
+No need to break the assumptions and default behaviors of abstraction.

+Allowing the user to configure it via UI (no-code platform) is also often appropriate when it's simple to use and is in high abstraction level.
+The low-abstraction-level config UI is only usable by developers while being less convenient than just coding.

 ### Replace calls with data